Gayle Toogood: International representative rowing

 Toogood made her Australian representative debut in the lightweight eight at the inaugural world lightweight championships - the 1984 World Rowing Championships in Montreal.
 The women's eight was a demonstration rather than a championship event but the Australian girls with Toogood in the seven seat rowed to a second place.
 The following year at Hazelwinkel 1985 - the first Rowing World Championships to include lightweight events within the overall programme - Toogood rowed in the bow seat of the lightweight coxless four which took the bronze medal.

 For the next two years Toogood held a seat in the Australian women's lightweight coxless four.
 She stroked that crew to a fourth placing at the 1986 World Rowing Championships and that same year at the 1986 Commonwealth Games in Edinburgh, Toogood led the four to a silver medal.
-She was in the bow seat of the four at 1987 World Rowing Championships in Copenhagen when they again finished fourth.
+She was in the bow seat of the four at the 1987 World Rowing Championships in Copenhagen when they again finished fourth.

 Following a long break from elite rowing Toogood was back in representative contention in 1993 when she was a reserve for the lightweight women's sweep crews who went to the 1993 World Championships.
 In Indianapolis 1994 Toogood made her last Australian representative appearance when she was again selected in the bow seat of the lightweight coxless four.
 That boat finished in sixth place.